zelinewang/personalWebpage/content/authors/admin/_index.md

     url: https://www.nju.edu.cn/en/main.psp

 # Short bio (displayed in user profile at end of posts)
-bio: Student at Berkeley/Nanjing University 23'/Computer Science and GIS
+bio: Student at UC Berkeley/Nanjing University 23'

 # Interests to show in About widget
 interests: